Research-IT-Swiss-TPH/redcap-device-tracker/index.md

 ### Requirements

 **Devices Project**
 This project will be used by all other projects as data storage location and therefore should not be changed/edited all to often.
 The project design must consist of at least a "device" instrument and a "sessions" instrument (repeating).
-You can downlaod a project template file for importing in REDCap <a href="/xml/DeviceTrackerModule_Template_DevicesProject.REDCap.xml" download>here</a>.
+You can downlaod a project template file for importing in REDCap <a target="_blank" href="/DeviceTrackerModule_Template_DevicesProject.REDCap.xml">here</a>.

 An overview of the instrument specifications: